 Part 5.
 DoS / DDoS Protection

-Fail2Ban isn’t a cure by itself, but it can help to mitigate DoS and DDoS attacks by identifying bad behaviour and then blocking the IP addresses that are hammering the server.
-It’s a good first line of defence, but hackers/attackers are well aware of Fail2Ban and it’s unlikely that it will be able to provide enough protection against a massive attack.
+Fail2Ban isn’t a cure by itself, but it can help to mitigate DoS and DDoS attacks by identifying bad behavior and then blocking the IP addresses that are hammering the server.
+It’s a good first line of defense, but hackers/attackers are well aware of Fail2Ban, and it’s unlikely that it will be able to provide enough protection against a massive attack.

 Disable XML RPC

 XML RPC is an old, outdated, and insecure method of remotely posting to a WordPress website.
 These websites don’t use it, so I’ve disabled it completely at the server level.

 There are many plugins that can do this at the WordPress level.
 However, this doesn’t prevent hits from reaching the server, and so it’s still possible to overwhelm a website by hammering xmlrpc.php if it’s not immediately dropped at the DNS or server level.

 WordPress has a feature that concatenates WP-Admin JS and CSS.
 While this may seem innocuous, there are circumstances where this could be used to DoS a server, and in the age of HTTP/2 multiplexing, concatenating load scripts isn’t really necessary.